 Rear and Ports

-Let’s take a closer look at the rear of the Sony A90K TV.
-The design is identical to the A95K model reviewed last year.
+The rear of Sony A90K OLED design is identical to the A95K model reviewed last year.
 The plastic honeycomb pattern covers almost the entire panel, making it quite chunky.
 However, this is where all the internal components are housed.

 The plastic covers mentioned earlier can be fitted to hide all of your cables, keeping the rear looking tidier.